JamesHBickerton/DevNotes/Notes/html.md

 <strong>Block level elements</strong> occupy all the space that they can, and can create linebreaks after them (meaning they cannot be side by side with one another).
 These <em>elements occupy 100% of the parent's width</em>.
 These elements can be stacked one after another by default.
 Default block elements are usually: <em>body, main, header, section, nav, li, div, aside, h1-h6, p, ol, ul etc.</em>.

 <strong>Inline block elements</strong> look like inline blocks from the outside, but behave like block level elements on the inside.
 They do not cause any line breaks but you can use heights, width, paddings and margins (combines the best of both worlds between the two).
 Display: inline-block.
 IMG's behave like inline-block elements.

+<strong>In order to give a button padding, you may need to set the display to inline-block to create a border-radius.</strong>

 Normal flow is the normal/default positioning (position: relative).
 Absolute flow (position: absolute) means that the element will be out of the flow.
 This would mean it doesn't have impact around the surrounding elements.
 You can use the top, bottom, left or right properties in order to position the element from it's <em>relatively positioned container</em>.
 This can be a great way to "fix" an item on the page, so it doesn't move elements around it when shifting the page.